ckan/extensions.ckan.org/extensions/wpckan.md

 So, mind that the CKAN instance which this plugin is used with needs to allow all origins or whitelist the domain where the wpckan is installed.

+## Support for ckanext-fluent and qTranslate/qTranslateX

+For the multilingual functionalities, this plugin relies on two other components:

+- ckanext-fluent (https://github.com/ckan/ckanext-fluent): This CKAN extension provides a way to store and return multilingual fields in CKAN datasets, resources, organizations and groups.

+- qTranslate/qTranslateX (https://github.com/qTranslate-Team/qtranslate-x): This plugin offers a way to maintain dynamic multilingual content on a WordPress site.

+If you are using both in your Wordpress/CKAN stack, you can configure WPCKAN to be able to present the data pulled from CKAN in the currently selected language on WP.

 # Installation

-1. Either download the files as zip or clone recursively (contains submodules) <code>git clone https://github.com/OpenDevelopmentMekong/wpckan.git --recursive</code> into the Wordpress plugins folder.
+1. Either download the files as zip or clone <code>git clone https://github.com/OpenDevelopmentMekong/wpckan.git</code> into the Wordpress plugins folder.
+2. Install dependencies with composer (http://getcomposer.org) <code>composer install</code>
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress

 # Development